 Teaching students to read visual texts is just as important as teaching them how to read print texts.
 Content areas are filled with visuals—maps, graphs, photographs, artwork, tables, etc. Teachers are responsible to support students in learning how to approach the visual texts which are essential to the disciplines they teach.

-Submit two evidence items from the menu showing that you incorporate visual literacy in your instruction.
+To earn this microcredential you will submit two evidence items from the menu showing that you incorporate visual literacy in your instruction.
 Once your evidence is submitted, respond to the reflection prompts.

 You will be charged $25 by the badge provider.
 You'll be charged at the point you submit your badge for final review.